SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

     // atomicNumberOfCarbon : Int = 6

 The reverse is also true.
+In addition to their ``toRaw`` method, enumerations also have a ``fromRaw`` method, which can be used to try and find an enumeration member with a particular raw value.
-Raw values can be used to look up their corresponding enumeration member – for example, to find ``ChemicalElement.Nitrogen`` from its raw value of ``7``.
+The ``fromRaw`` method could be used to find ``ChemicalElement.Nitrogen`` from its raw value of ``7``, say.

+However, not all possible ``Int`` values will find an enumeration member.
+The ``fromRaw`` method needs a way to indicate that an enumeration member could not be found.
-This is an example of one of Swift's most powerful features, known as *optionals*.
+It does this using of one of Swift's most powerful features, known as *optionals*.

 Optionals
 ---------